 b.
 Casing Seat.
 The casing seat and cement of any intermediate and injection casings shall be hydrostatically pressure tested after drilling out the casing shoe.
 At least 10 feet of formation below the respective casing shoes shall be drilled before the test.
+The test pressure applied at the surface shall be a minimum of 1,000 PSIG.
 The test pressure shall be maintained for one hour after pressure stabilization.
 Allowable pressure loss is limited to five percent of the test pressure over the stabilized test duration.